laboratoriobridge/bold/site/pages/components/cards.md

 # Cards

 A card is a UI design pattern that groups related information in a flexible-size container.
-A card is container for a few short, related pieces of information.
-Cards doesn't have a style pattern for texts and included information.
+A card is a container for a few short, related pieces of information.
+Cards don't have a style pattern for texts and included information.

 ## Best practices